 Health Sciences/Rutgers University

-The Oscar Auerbach Visiting Scholar Program is intended to support VA investigators who are motivated to understand the incidence and prevalence of cancers (and/or other potential health conditions) among AHOBPR participants.
-This program is intended to provide multi-year support to highly accomplished VA investigators who are working to pursue research questions pertaining to long-term health outcomes (i.e., cancer or other noncommunicable diseases) among Veterans with military environmental exposure.
-Additionally, support for dedicated staff (e.g., data analyst) may be requested to ensure project success.
+The Oscar Auerbach Visiting Scholar Program supports VA investigators who are motivated to understand the incidence and prevalence of cancers (and/or other potential health conditions) among AHOBPR participants.
+This program provides multi-year support to highly accomplished VA investigators who are working to pursue research questions pertaining to long-term health outcomes (i.e., cancer or other noncommunicable diseases) among Veterans with military environmental exposure.

 Airborne Hazards and Open Burn Pit Registry